flatbushh/THC-APP-BACKEND/README.md

 🚀 Features

 🔍 Filter & Search Products: Allows users to filter products by attributes like producentName, genetics, THC level, and CBD level.

 ➕ Create Products: Users can add new products to the database.

 🔐 User Authentication: Provides user registration and login endpoints.

 🛠️ Role Management: Assign roles to users (admin, client, etc.).

-👤 User Management: Fetch a list of all users (admin access).
+👤 User Management: Fetch a list of all users.

 🛠️ Technologies Used

 Node.js: JavaScript runtime for building the backend.

 Express: Web framework for handling HTTP requests.

 MongoDB: NoSQL database for data storage.

 bcrypt: Library for hashing passwords.

 cors: Middleware to handle cross-origin requests.